Molecules in Space

 The year most relevant to the detection (including isotopic species or vibrationally excited states) is given for recent results – the past two to three years.

 Currently, two molecules have been reported as detected whose detections have been questioned fairly convincingly in subsequent papers.
-Therefore, we consider these molecules as not yet detected.
 These molecules are aminoacetic acid, H2NCH2COOH, aka glycine, and 1,3-dihydroxypropanone, aka dihydroxyacetone.
+We consider these molecules as not yet detected.

 The detection of SH by rovibrational spectroscopy of the S-type star R Andromedae has been omitted from this table as the molecule is present in the stellar atmosphere.
 It is hoped that a table of molecules in stellar atmospheres will be available in the not too distant future.
 Note, however, that the SH radical has recently been detected unambiguously in the ISM.

 |2 atoms||3 atoms||4 atoms||5 atoms||6 atoms||7 atoms||8 atoms||>8 atoms|